metal-stack/metal-roles/partition/roles/image-cache/README.md

 The image-cache is highly-available and falls back to the "global image store" (the internet) on cache misses or cache backend issues.

-For pointing your images to the image cache, you are gonna use HTTP image URLs in the metal-api.
+For pointing your images to the image cache, you are gonna use HTTP image URLs in the metal-apiserver.
 CoreDNS will intercept HTTP image requests on port 80 and redirect them to the partition's image cache.
 The global image store will be accessed through HTTPS in case of a cache miss.

-The cache is also capable of providing kernels and boot images configured in the metal-api.
+The cache is also capable of providing kernels and boot images configured in the metal-apiserver.

 ## Requirements